purrbot-site/PurrBotAPI/README.md

 > https://purrbot.site/api

 ## POST /quote
-Returns a image that looks similar to a discord message of a user.
+Returns an image that looks similar to a discord message of a user.

 | Field      | Type   | Description                                                                 | Default                                         |
 | ---------- | ------ | --------------------------------------------------------------------------- | ----------------------------------------------- |